Residence Hall Policies (RH) and Room Regulations (RR)

 - Items (i.e., flags, signs, banners, etc.) may not be attached to the exterior of the building, outside a residence, or in hallways.
 An exception is made for Greek organizations to hang flags from their housing area.

 - Freestanding furniture within a residence may be moved.
 Built in furniture may not be removed or disassembled at any time or for any reason.
 We recognize that residents frequently wish to remove freestanding furniture from rooms to accommodate lofts or other personal belongings.
 Residents are responsible for any and all damaged or missing furniture, regardless of circumstances and will be charged for damage, missing parts, or fully missing furniture as assessed at the time of check out.
 If College furniture is found unattended in a public area or outside of a campus residence, the furniture will be removed for safety reasons.
 The occupant(s) of that room will be charged the cost of replacing the furniture.

 - Personally constructed lofts are permitted within very specific guidelines.
 See Loft Guidelines for these standards.
 Lofts are not permitted in College Apartments.

 - Decorations must be nondestructive to walls, floors, ceilings, and furniture.
 Residents will be assessed repair costs for any permanent damage to the residence.

 - Painting of windows, walls, doors, floors, ceilings, and furniture is not permitted.

 - Rugs and carpeting are permitted but should not be taped to the floor to prevent adhesive build-up and damage to floor surfaces.

-- Temporary electrical lights including holiday lights are prohibited in all campus residences (RR2-11).
+- Temporary electrical lights including holiday lights are prohibited inside and outside of all campus residences (RR2-11).

 - Natural Holiday trees are not permitted in campus residences.
 Artificial trees are permitted but only without electric lights.

 RR7 Window Screens